iterative/dvc.org/static/docs/commands-reference/move.md

 ```

 Here we use `dvc add` to put a file under DVC control.
 Then we use `dvc move` to
-change data directory.
-Note, that data stage file is also moved.
+change its location.
+Note that the data stage file is also moved.
 If target path
 already exists and is a directory, data file is moved with unchanged name into
 this folder.